 “A successful combination of a great Business Model and Revenue Model results in a Google of today or a Facebook of tomorrow.
 But if you place your Revenue Model on the throne and crown it as king, with your Business Model as its slave, then you will land up with a Myspace of yesterday.”

 In other words, how a marketplace platform makes its money should be directly tied to the benefits the stakeholders receive.
 In the first instance, this ensures that the platform operators are incentivized to promote and protect the value the buyers and sellers are receiving from participating in the marketplace.
-Secondly, it promotes growth.
-By incentivizing the creation of stakeholder value in your marketplace, you get more stakeholders.
-Finally, tying profit to stakeholder satisfaction benefits perception of your brand.
-By not profiting off derivative products, like Facebook does, marketplace participants can be confident that their data is not being used without their consent.

-Before looking at revenue options, it is important to understand how getting the revenue model wrong can destroy your business.
+Before looking at marketplace revenue options, it is important to understand how getting the revenue model wrong can destroy your business.
 Most times it comes down to asking the wrong questions.
 It is relatively easy to figure out how to make money from an online marketplace.
 It is another thing entirely to figure out how to make the right amount of money.
 The distinction is crucial.

 Every entrepreneur has the occasional daydream of being the head of a multi-billion pound company that allows them to yacht off the coast of the French Riviera.
 However, not many people are designed to be billionaire entrepreneurs, and many simply do not want to be one.
 Being the head of such a massive company brings its own stresses, like dealing with investors and managing a huge employee base.
 Many entrepreneurs just want to be financially comfortable without taking on the burdens associated with a larger business.